IntelLabs/kAFL/docs/source/tutorials/getting_started.md

 sudo apt-get install python3 python3-venv
 ~~~

-## Local Installation
+## Installation

+::::{tab-set}

+:::{tab-item} Local
-.
-The base installation is captured
-as an Ansible playbook which you can launch as follows:
+The base installation is captured as an Ansible playbook which you can launch as follows:

 ~~~sh
 make deploy